 \section{Split Primes}

-We will now consider the case where the rational prime $p$ splits.
+We will now consider the case where the odd rational prime $p$ splits.
 That is, we have that $p = \pi \overline{\pi}$ for some prime element $\pi \in \mathcal{O}_K$.
-Our aim in this section is to prove weak rationality theorems analogous to Propositions \ref{prop: spinor primes} and \ref{rat2}.
-In order to do that, we will first have to factorize the polynomials which serve as the $p-$factors of the standard and Gritsenko's $L-$function attached to a Hermitian Hecke eigenform in the parabolic Hecke algebra $H_p^{1,1}$, as defined in Section \ref{hecke algebras}.
-The factorisation of the latter polynomial has been done by Gritsenko in \cite{gritsenko}.
-Our aim, therefore, is to factorize the standard Hecke polynomial.
+Our aim in this Section is to prove weak rationality theorems analogous to Propositions \ref{prop: spinor primes} and \ref{rat2}.
+In order to do that, we will first have to factorise the polynomials which serve as the $p$-factors of the standard and Gritsenko's $L$-function in the parabolic Hecke ring $H_p^{1,1}$, as defined in Definitions \ref{standard l-function} and \ref{gritsenko l-function}.
+The factorisation of the latter polynomial has been done by Gritsenko in \cite[Proposition 3.2]{gritsenko}.
+Our aim, therefore, is to factorise the standard Hecke polynomial.
 However, as we mentioned in Section \ref{hecke algebras}, $H^{1,1}_{p}$ is isomorphic to the ring of polynomials of one variable with coefficients from the Hecke ring of the parabolic subgroup

-Hence, we will first investigate Hecke algebras of the general linear group and then use the above isomorphism to translate the relations back to $H_p^{1,1}$.
+Hence, we will first investigate Hecke rings of the general linear group and then use this isomorphism to translate the relations back to $H_p^{1,1}$.